 It took a while to get here, but all that effort wasn’t so you could make one measly sale.
 Whether you have an e-commerce website or app, you need to continue delighting your customers, because retention costs less than acquisition.

 To reduce your churn rate, ask your customers how you could improve their experience.
-They will have gone through multiple touchpoints and interactions during their progression through the sales funnel.
+They will have gone through multiple touchpoints and interactions during their .
 Insights from those at the end of it can help you optimize the process.

 In your quest to turn your customers into your biggest brand advocates, ask if they would recommend you to a friend or colleague.
 Include happy customers in a referral campaign so you can use their testimonials as social proof.
 You can help unhappy customers by alerting the customer service team and using their responses to ensure their experience isn’t repeated.